zcrayman/tut-data/3/README.ftl.md

 Users need to be able to find Orders that contain certain menu items by Menu Item ID.

-As you should be comfortable with now, create a new test `OrdersRepositoryFindOrdersContainingTests` that will ensure this functionality is implemented correctly.
+Create a new test `OrdersRepositoryFindOrdersContainingTests` to look for this new functionality:

     <@snippet path="src/test/java/com/yummynoodlebar/persistence/integration/OrdersRepositoryFindOrdersContainingTests.java" prefix="complete"/>

-Again, this test is a transactional database test, expecting the database to rollback on test conclusion.
-It saves a set of orders and performs two queries using a method `findOrdersContaining` that will accept a menu item ID.
+Once again, this test is a transactional database test that indicates that the database will roll back any changes on test conclusion.
+The test saves a set of orders and performs two queries using a method `findOrdersContaining` that will accept a menu item ID.

-Now, to implement the method, open the repository and update it with the new method
+Open the repository and update it with the new search method:

     <@snippet "src/main/java/com/yummynoodlebar/persistence/repository/OrdersRepository.java" "query"  "complete"/>

 This class uses a custom @Query.
 The annotation contains a SQL query, for which you have to set nativeQuery=true.
 Without `nativeQuery=true', the string in @Query is assumed to be a [JPA Query Language](http://en.wikipedia.org/wiki/Java_Persistence_Query_Language) query instead.

-Based on your knowledge of the mapping, using this SQL statement is safe, and you can rely on the structure it assumes.

-The full listing is:
+The full `OrdersRepository` class should now contain:

     <@snippet path="src/main/java/com/yummynoodlebar/persistence/repository/OrdersRepository.java"  prefix="complete"/>

-The test will now pass, and the custom query is completed.
-You can run the entire test suite this way:
+Finally your test will now pass and the custom query is completed.
+You can run the entire test suite using Gradle:

 ```sh
 $ ./gradlew test
 ```

-### Summary
+## Summary

-Congratulations, Order data is safely stored in a JPA managed relational database.
+Order data is safely stored and retrievable using a JPA managed relational database.
 Next, you can see how to store OrderStatus data in the GemFire distributed data grid.

 [Next…  Storing the Order Status in Gemfire using Spring Data GemFire](../4/)